nickserv/danamccurdy.com/_posts/2021-11-07-with-empty-eyes.md

 and set my spirit free

-to roam the world without the thought that there’s someone I should be,
+to roam the world without the thought that there’s someone I must be,

-to see the world with empty eyes, and be one with all I see?
+to see my world with empty eyes, and be one with all I see?